Board of Directors

 Allison Davis serves on the AATM Board as Secretary.
 She works as a STEM kindergarten teacher in the Chandler Unified School District, specializing in teaching math to primary-age students.
 She also provides professional development for K-2 teachers around the state.
 She has presented her ideas about how to increase classroom discourse and differentiation at many national conferences.
 She has also presented ways to bring mathematical concepts to the forefront a STEM lesson and activities.
 She was awarded the Presidential Award for Excellence in Mathematics and Science Teaching in 2012.

 Dr. Barbara Boschmans received a Bachelor’s degree in Secondary Mathematics Education, a Master’s degree in Mathematics Education, and a Doctorate in Curriculum and Instruction with an emphasis in Mathematics and Technology Education from Northern Arizona University.
 She currently is the director of the Lumberjack Mathematics Center at Northern Arizona University.
 She teaches mathematics content courses to future elementary teachers as well as a variety of first year college mathematics courses.
 She is interested in the mathematics education of preservice and inservice elementary and middle school teachers and the appropriate use of technology in mathematics.
-Barbara is the university rep as well as newsletter editor.
+Barbara is NCTM Representative on the AATM Board.

 Regional Vice President - Western

-Tara Guerrero is the Math Coordinator for Crane School District in Yuma.
-Tara joined the AATM Executive Board in September 2013.
-A native to Yuma, AZ, she is currently in her 12th year as an educator having taught at both the elementary and middle school level.
-With her deep passion for math education, she currently works to provide professional development and support to district leadership and teachers.
-She cares deeply about the learning and teaching of mathematics, which is why she proudly serves as a representative of math educators across Mohave, LaPaz, Yavapai, and Yuma Counties.
+Tara Guerrero currently serves as the K-8 Mathematics Coordinator for Crane School District in Yuma, AZ.
+She has spent over 15 years as an educator having taught at both the elementary and middle school levels.
+With her deep passion for mathematics education, she currently works to provide professional development and support to district leadership and teachers across the state.
+She has served on state standard and assessment committees and was the project director for multiple federally funded MSP grants.
+She is the current board secretary for Arizona Mathematics Leaders and is a program committee member for the National Council of Teachers of Mathematics Centennial Annual.
+She cares deeply about the learning and teaching of mathematics and has been able to proudly serve as a representative for math educators across the state.

 Regional Vice President - East Central